Pain and practical planets by Holiday Mathis - Boston Herald - Go Tech Daily

 LEO (July 23 to August 22).
 Who can draw the line?
 The gamemakers, the city planners, the artists, the hunters and you.
 Don’t let other people do it for you today, because only you know where your real limits are.

 SCORPIO (October 24 to Nov.
 21).
-What is coming is quite fantastic, although there is no time to waste to anticipate this, because there are still many loose ends to be made.
+What is going to happen is fantastic, although there is no time to waste to anticipate, because there are still a lot of loose ends to be made.
 Close the old project and send it.

 SAGITTARIUS (November 22 to December 21).
 You once wanted this exact scenario and now you dream ahead.
 The best part of the day will be the part where you pause to acknowledge what you have and want it again.